DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ## Data Interpretation
 ---
-Figures 1 and 3 show how the OPC communicates with the PLC.
-The OPC can change the state of a controller tag, so we had the client energize the "OPC" tag, allowing the code to begin.

-Figure 2 shows how the PLC can control its peripherals.
-Since we only received the motor and its driver from our orders, that is the only peripheral we had to try to control.
-The tags that are associated with a Local:1:O.Data bit are those connected with the motor.
-Because of how the TONs sense when one of them is done, the Step_CW tag is able to be controlled with a 50% duty cycle signal.
-Changing the TON presets can change the PWM of the signal.

 The video collected above shows how constraint C5 was satisfied through our OPC client.
 When the client is ran, it energizes a controller tag associated with stepping the motor.
 As will be shown (as best as we can) in the motor system analysis section, we did not touch the PLC code in our Studio 5000 software.
 Instead we had a stopwatch up on the screen to time how long it took the motor to complete a full rotation.

 ---
 ### Further Improvements
 ---
-Obviously, an improvement could be writing code for the other peripherals that were going to be in the prototope (LEDs, etc).
-Another way that this can be improved is changing how the pulses are sent to the driver.
-In the PLC Lab course, we are taught how to create a rising-edge detection ladder sequence.
-I have since forgotten how to implement that, and using two TONs is the way I know.
-But, with a rising-edge detection sequence, the pulses can be sent quicker.

 ## Safety System